 Aware of the changes to come, today's engineering students are eager to design solutions for an ecological and societal transition.
 The equation of product development is becoming increasingly complicated to solve, considering new criteria such as ethical sourcing, environmental impacts, and recycling to consider.

 The Ansys Ibero-American Material Selection Challenge is an opportunity to discover that materials science is a key discipline that empowers engineers to realize their new ideas for a better and more sustainable future.
-To view the final report of the 2022 competition, click here.

 This year, Ansys is hosting a materials selection challenge internationally!
 This educational event will gather students from multiple countries to showcase the most innovative uses of materials and simulation.
 Learn more about rules, prizes, and registration here.